Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 In addition to the big national carriers, a number of smaller regional and even local carriers own and operate their own cellular networks.
 However, they are unlikely to be the best cellular carrier for most RV or boat travel.

-Some larger examples include US Cellular, C-Spire Wireless, nTelos, Cellcom, and Cellular One.
+Some larger examples include US Cellular (now part of T-Mobile), C-Spire Wireless, nTelos, Cellcom, and Cellular One.

 These smaller regional carriers are usually poor choices for travelers unless you know that you will primarily be spending time in areas where they have a strong native presence.